hallamlab/SPARK/README_nextflow.md

 - **Reproducibility**: Parameterization via YAML + immutable publish directories.
 - **Portability**: Seamlessly scale from local workstation to HPC/backends.
 - **Traceability**: Built-in reports (`-with-trace`, `-with-report`) complement the existing log files.
-- **Modularity**: Each process can be toggled or extended without editing the main script.
+- **Modularity**: Each process remains isolated in DSL2 modules, so extending parameters or swapping tools does not require editing the downstream logic.

 Use this README as a dedicated reference for the Nextflow version while continuing to rely on `README.md` for the Bash workflow.
 Both pipelines share the same data-handling principles, so you can choose whichever orchestration layer suits the current task.